juand-r/ius/plan.md

 - [ ] Can evaluate downstream task performance (detective culprit identification)
 - [ ] Can track experiments with organized output structure and reproduce from config
 - [ ] Experiment outputs are clearly organized and easy to analyze
-- [ ] Code is clean, modular, readable, and easily extensible (following development principles)
+- [ ] Code is clean, modular, well-documented, readable, and easily extensible (following development principles)

 ## Resolved Decisions